Ionocaloric refrigeration

 The ionocaloric refrigeration cycle is a cooling technology that utilizes the ionocaloric effect, driven by an electrochemical field, to achieve efficient refrigeration.
 By manipulating the electrochemical potential through ion addition or removal, significant temperature changes and entropy variations are achieved.
-This cycle is distinct from typical widespread refrigeration cycles, and may have potential applications in various industries.
-Ongoing research is focused on optimizing ionocaloric materials and system design to enhance its performance and viability.
+This cycle is distinct from typical widespread refrigeration cycles.

-It was developed by Drew Lilley and Ravi Prasher at the Department of Energy's Lawrence Berkeley National Laboratory.
+It was developed by Drew Lilley and Ravi Prasher at the Department of Energy's Lawrence Berkeley National Laboratory with their work published in January 2023.